eli-pavlov/aws-app-kubernetes-cluster-with-kops/README.md

 ## Deploying Social Media App Locally using Jenkins, Docker, and Kubernetes

-This repository provides a step-by-step guide and necessary resources to help you deploy a Social Media App locally using Jenkins for continuous integration, Docker for containerization, andKubernetes for orchestration.
+This repository provides resources to help you deploy a Social Media App locally using Jenkins for continuous integration, Docker for containerization, andKubernetes for orchestration.
 By following this guide, you'll be able to set up an environment that mimics a production-like deployment on your local machine.

 ## Table of Contents: